pirate/sites-using-cloudflare/README.md

  - http://www.crimeflare.com/cfs.html (scrape of all cloudflare customers)

 I'd rather be safe than sorry so I've included any domain here that remotely touches cloudflare.
 If I've made a mistake and you believe your site is not affected, submit a PR and I will merge it ASAP, I don't want to hurt anyone's reputation unecessarily.

-You can also ping me on twitter [@theSquashSH](https://twitter.com/thesquashsh) and I'll respons as soon as I can.
+You can also ping me on twitter [@theSquashSH](https://twitter.com/thesquashsh) and I'll respond as soon as I can.

 ==============